Background

 About the Artifacts

 The Pueblo Revolt was not just an armed uprising.
-Participating tribes also experienced a cultural revolution in which they rejected Spanish influences and returned to pre-European contact traditions.
+The participating Indigenous communities also rejected Spanish influences and returned to pre-European contact traditions.
 This can be seen in the pottery created by Zuni women during and after the revolt.
-The first pot pictured above was made while the fighting was occurring.
-The designs look hurried, misshapen, and simplistic, which speaks to the anxiety and anguish that Pueblo women experienced during the revolt.
-But the symbols on the pot are traditional; the artist left out the crosses and other Catholic insignia that Spanish overseers demanded from Zuni craftswomen.
-Thus, despite its imperfections, this pot represents the return to traditional practices that characterized the cultural side of the Pueblo Revolt.
+The first pot pictured above was made while the fighting occurred.
+The designs look hurried, misshapen, and simplistic, serving as visual representations of the women’s experiences of war during the revolt.
+But the symbols on the pot are traditional; the artist left out the crosses and other Catholic insignia that Spanish overseers demanded from Zuni craftswomen before the revolt.
+Thus, despite its imperfections, this pot represents the return to traditional practices that characterized the cultural side of the Pueblo Revolt and its clear defiance of Spanish influence.

-The second water jug was made after the Pueblo Revolt and tells the story of a healing community.
-It has an asymmetrical design and is covered in clean, crisp lines, which indicates that the artist had time and comfort in which she could perfect her work.
-The red, black, and brown pigments used to construct the pot took time and effort to produce, another indication that this jug was made in an era of peace and stability.
-And the patterns on the pot incorporate even more traditional Zuni designs and symbols, like the brown and black feather motif, which show that Zuni artists continued to explore and honor their cultural traditions even after the initial crisis of the revolt was over.
+The second water jug was made after the Pueblo Revolt ended.
+It tells the story of a healing community.
+The asymmetrical design is covered in clean, crisp lines, which indicates that the artist had time to perfect her work.
+The red, black, and brown pigments take time and effort to produce, another indication that this jug was made in an era of peace and stability.
+The patterns on the pot incorporate even more traditional Zuni designs and symbols, like the brown and black feather motif.
+This shows that Zuni artists continued to explore and honor their cultural traditions even after the initial crisis of the revolt was over.

 Vocabulary

-- Pueblo Revolt: The 1680 uprising of Native people in the American Southwest against Spanish colonizers.
+- Pueblo Revolt: The 1680 uprising of Indigenous people in the American Southwest against Spanish colonizers.

-- Zuni: One of the tribes of people who lived in the American Southwest prior to European contact.
-Today the Zuni live in Western New Mexico.
+- Zuni: One of the communities of people who lived in the American Southwest prior to European contact.
+Today there is a Zuni community in Western New Mexico

 Discussion Questions